Lebanese IT specialist Zakka released by Iran

 The U.S. Treasury has sanctioned Tajideen and accuses him of funding the heavily armed Shi’ite Hezbollah, which Iran’s Revolutionary Guards founded in 1982.

-Reporting by Ellen Francis and Laila Bassam in Beirut, Lesley Wroughton in Washington and Dubai newsroom; Writing by Angus McDowall and Ellen Francis; Editing by Mark Heinrich
+Reporting by Ellen Francis and Laila Bassam in Beirut, Lesley Wroughton in Washington and Dubai newsroom; Writing by Angus McDowall and Ellen Francis; Editing by Mark Heinrich and Bill Berkrot